animetosho/ParPar/README.md

 building it, create a folder named *node_modules* and place the folder *yencode* in there.

-### GCC/Clang build issues

-Some versions of GCC/Clang don't like the `-march=native` switch.
-If you're having build issues with these compilers, try removing all instances of `"-march=native",` from *binding.gyp* and recompiling.
-Note that some CPU specific optimisations may not be enabled if the flag is removed.

-Do also remove the above flag if you are looking to make a portable build.
+### Native binary targeting

+Currently ParPar doesn't have proper runtime dispatch for calculation kernels on GCC/Clang compilers (runtime dispatch on Windows (MSVC) does work).
+This means that compilation is always done with the `-march=native` switch.
+The build script will try to auto-detect whether this is supported by the compiler, and avoid the flag if it's unavailable, but this means that the build may not be correctly optimized if your version of GCC/Clang doesn't recognize the native CPU architecture.
+This also means that portable builds from GCC/Clang are currently unsupported.

 ### Multi-Threading Support